duanzhuojun/cs149_Fa24_Duan/chapter_2_p2_notes.md

       - we will practice this sample quiz 1 this Thursday(09/05) - Do not miss the class
 2. Today’s class
    1. Error types
-   1. Arithmetic Expressions lecture
+   2. Arithmetic Expressions lecture
+   3. String basics
-   2. Group activity: Practice Problems
+   4. Group activity: Practice Problems
-   3. If time, HW2 QA
+   5. If time, HW2 QA

 ## Error types in Python (Zybook chapter 1.4)
 1. Syntax